23 Crime Thriller Authors You Must Read

 Dennis Lehane

-Dennis Lehane has seen several books turned into motion pictures.
-These novels are best described as psychological thrillers with many twists and turns that keep the reader guessing.
-Mystic River, a 2003 film based on his book, won two Oscars.
+Dennis Lehane’s novels are best described as thrillers and mysteries with many twists and turns that keep the reader guessing.

 19. Dorothy L. Sayers